automerge/automerge-prosemirror/README.md

 // somehow wait for the handle to be ready before continuing await handle.whenReady()

-// Create an AutoMirror
-const autoMirror = new AutoMirror(["text"], basicSchemaAdapter)
+const adapter = basicSchemaAdapter

 // Create your prosemirror state let editorConfig = {
-  schema: autoMirror.schema, // This _must_ be the schema from the AutoMirror ..., // whatever other stuff
+  schema: adapter.schema, // This _must_ be the schema from the AutoMirror ..., // whatever other stuff
   plugins: [
     keymap({